CONDITIONS

 How Are Heavy Periods Treated?

-The best way to treat heavy periods depends on what’s causing them, your age, fertility goals, and personal preferences.
+Treatment for heavy periods depends on what’s causing them, your age, fertility goals and personal preferences.

-Hormonal treatments like the combined pill, progestogen-only pill, or hormonal intrauterine device (Mirena coil)
+Hormonal treatments like the combined pill, progestogen-only pill or hormonal IUS (Mirena coil)

 Medical Management

-Hormonal treatments like the combined pill, progestogen-only pill, or hormonal IUS (Mirena coil) that slowly releases levonorgestrel to reduce bleeding
+Hormonal treatments like the combined pill, progestogen-only pill or hormonal IUS (Mirena coil) that slowly releases levonorgestor to reduce bleeding

 Non-hormonal medications like tranexamic acid to reduce bleeding